cp2077/BetterVehicleFirstPerson/README.md

 - Assign hotkey (CET Overlay->Bindings->Inputs->Peek Through Window) to peek through window and see behind you (middle mouse button is recommended).

-Installation:
+## Installation:

 1. Make sure you've installed Cyber Engine Tweaks.
 2. Drop the content of an archive into your cyberpunk directory (where the "bin" folder is).

-Changelog:
+## Changelog:

 ### 1.2.5 - 12/04/2021
 - Bug fixes

 ### 1.2.4 - 09/04/2021
-- Fix: ﻿Peek Through Window is now only works when you are driving the vehicle.
+- Fix: Peek Through Window is now only works when you are driving the vehicle.

 ### 1.2.3 - 08/04/2021
 - Fix: Camera is no longer applied when player is a passenger